kentan-official/kentan/README.md

 ## Usage

 Assuming you want to write a test depending of a class representing a data model on the client side you need to provide a `Sketch`.
-With this structure you can provide some default values beeing used and reused in different tests.
+With this structure you can provide some default values being used and reused in different tests.

 ### 1. Declare the Sketch